w3f/polkadot-wiki/docs/learn/learn-staking-miner.md

 ---

 :::caution

 The staking-miner code is experimental and it is still in development phase.
-Use is at your own discression, some funds might be lost.
+Use is at your own discretion, as there is a risk of losing some funds.

 :::

 Staking miner is a passive validator functionality that runs when a new set of validators need to be elected for NPoS.
 This is a computationally intense process, hence the mining.
 Staking miners compete with each other to produce election solutions which consist of a validator set, stake distribution across that set, and a score indicating how optimal the solution is.
 Stakign miners run the sequential Phragmén algortihm to produce results, and the result is then sent as a transaction to the relay chain via a normal signed extrinsic.
 The transaction requires a bond, and a transaction fee.
 The best solution is rewarded